 Of course, I recognize that the antiquity of a practice is not dependent on a label.
 After all ritual baths are found everywhere, yet they are never referred to with a specific label until the Mishnah.
 A difference, however, with that example is that the label, “proselyte baptism” also denotes the nature of the practice to which it refers, and in this sense, it claims more than the evidence allows.

-See the discussion above, “What Are We Comparing?” pp. 79–92; cf. Will and Orrieux, Prosélytisme juif, 25–49.
+See the discussion above, “What Are We Comparing?”; cf. Will and Orrieux, Prosélytisme juif, 25–49.

-See, the discussion, “The Problem of Transliteration as Translation,” pp. 86–90; cf. Snyder, “Technical Term,” 91–113.
+See the discussion, “The Problem of Transliteration as Translation”; cf. Snyder, “Technical Term,” 91–113.

 E.g., b.
 Yebam.
 22a is frequently adduced as evidence that “proselyte baptism” makes the convert “like that of a child just born.”
 However, not only is the focus on the legal status of the גר, but טבילה is not mentioned; cf. Lupieri, “John,” ANRW, 33.1:440